 It is not only the Chinese that like to self-stereotype.
 The Italians self-stereotype themselves as having great style, the French as having elegance, the Japanese as being hard workers, and the Spanish as being lovers of life.
 The stereotypes are picked up by outsiders and in turn proliferated (particularly in travel guides) where budding travellers are eager to know something about the kind of culture they are about to visit.

 In Australia, there are some individuals who can likewise appreciate the benefits of a cultural identity and who have subsequently created stereotypes to affirm that identity.
 One such Australian is Peter Cosgrove, the Australian Governor General.
 According to Cosgrove,

 It is impossible to ascertain the accuracy of the stereotypes.
 Certainly not all Australians volunteer to fight fires, guard beaches, join the army, work in a Salvation Army store, or pick up rubbish.
 Likewise, it could be argued that few Australians know much about Australian political history so stereotyping them as proud of it may not be completely accurate.
 Nevertheless, even though a stereotype may not be true in practice, it may be true in myth and for this reason belief in the stereotype is a fact in itself.
 Furthermore, when evoked in certain circumstances, the stereotype can become a self-fulfilling prophecy.
 Individuals who believe it may conform to the positive social identity that the stereotype promotes.
 A myth of behaviour can then become a fact of behaviour.
-In other words, the stereotype becomes a guide about how to act and conforms people in the process.
+In other words, the stereotype becomes a guide about how to act.
+This conforms people in the process.